Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 5. Same as 3 in different field
 6. Same as 3 in different field
 7. "Duplicate ID": Fixed by replacing another id, which is register-email, for email id on the registration form
-8. "The first occurrence of ID email was here": Same isssue as above and fixed by putting a new id, register-email
+8. "The first occurrence of ID email was here": Same issue as above and fixed by putting a new id, register-email

 **Note:** *Adding size="13" on select tag was not the proper solution for this as all 13 options showed on the registration form.
-I gooled the issue and found that I needed to put **value** of disable option to **none**(value="").*
+I googled the issue and found that I needed to put **value** of disable option to **none**(value="").*

 **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)** is used to check any issues on css file</br></br>
 <ins>[No error or warning found](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/pre-test-w3-css.png)</ins>